cadereynoldson/450GroupProject/README.md

 - Can delete an existing contact from chat
 - Send and recieve messages in chat
 - Add contact to an existing chat
+- When user creates a new chat, user must transition from the chat page to a different page and return to that page to see the new chat room.
 <p align="center"><img src="app/src/main/res/drawable-hdpi/cloudchat_chats.png" /></p>

 ###### Notifications: